|

 about it.

-indépendant ") but do not underestimate the complexity
+indépendant " or "auto-entrepreneur") but do not underestimate the complexity

 of the process.
 You must have a "carte de travail "